Crusader Kings III

 Description

-This is a comprehensive mod that expands the ways in which landed rulers interact with landless adventurers — and vice versa — while also enhancing the general gameplay options available to landless adventurers, filling the gaps left by Paradox.
+This is a comprehensive mod that expands the ways in which landed rulers interact with landless adventurers and enhances the general gameplay options of landless adventurers, filling the existing gaps.

 Disclaimer